The Effect of Scale on Quality Metrics for Dimensionality Reduction

 Description & Acknowledgement

-Published on July 7, 2024, and created by Kiran Smelser to demonstrate the issues with using normalized stress as a quality metric.
+Published on July 7, 2024, (updated April 15, 2025) and created by Kiran Smelser to demonstrate the issues with using normalized stress as a quality metric.
 Thanks to Professor Kobourov for pointing out that normalized stress is scale sensitive.

 References